Eldiaw/Python-Learning/README.md

-# Python-Learning
+# Python-Learning : Elementary Python for Data Science
-Elementary Python for Data Science
+This code allows user to input data (numbers) compete total, counts and average by using iteration.